 I recently participated in a Twitter chat on big data strategy hosted by @IBMbigdata.
-In all, seven questions were asked, and the conversation certainly demonstrated that each are well worth discussing again in a little more than 140 characters.
+In all, seven questions were asked (including inquiry around the hot new role of chief data officer), and the conversation certainly demonstrated that each are well worth discussing again, in a little more than 140 characters.

 What role does company culture play in developing and executing a successful strategy?